| Title: | Sparse Regression with Paired Covariates |

 ... |

-denote one entry of the list X
+Let x denote one entry of the list X. See glmnet

-for alternative specifications of y
+for alternative specifications of y and x.
+Among the further

-arguments, family
+arguments, family must equal "gaussian", "binomial",

-must not be
+"poisson", or "cox", and penalty.factor must not be

 used.